AashishAdhikari27/task1/README.md

 ## How to Run the Script

-1. SSH into the Linux server.
+1. Create `server_setup.sh` to the server.
-2. Upload `server_setup.sh` to the server.
+2. Open the linux terminal and navigate to project directory.
-3. Run the following commands:
+3. And run the following commands:

 ```bash
 chmod +x server_setup.sh